Funeral Arrangements – some ideas.

-- Calling hours for viewing the body – if any.
+- Arrangments for viewing the body – if any.
 Decide on calling hours with the funeral home.
 Traditionally hours have been from 2 to 4 and 7 to 9 p.m. as these hours can accommodate friends who have to work day or evening shifts.
 These do add to the cost of the funeral arrangements.

 - When: before or after burial or cremation.